 With your designs, you’re conveying information in more or less the same way a spoken language would.
 For example, different fonts can be likened to a harsh or a soft tone of voice, element size to articulation, and so on.
 Find a voice to fit your project and speak the language of your users – or try to captivate them with a new one, if you’re daring.

-In order to achieve good UX design, you need to be a good UX designer.
-As a bonus, here’s some qualities that I think make a great designer:
+As a bonus, here are some qualities that I think make a great designer in general:

 - Creativity is no real requirement, being graphically literate is.

-All of us are creative in some way, and even though we often need it, creativity is not something which makes designers unique.
-Though we make our design our art, we’re designers, not artists.
-What does make designers unique is their ability to understand (a.o.) visual language well enough to not only read it, but speak it as well – they’re not only able to consume engaging content, they know the rules well enough that they can produce it, too.
+All of us are creative in some way.
+Creativity is not something which makes designers unique.
+What does make designers unique is their ability to understand (a.o.) visual language well enough to not only read it but speak it as well – they’re not only able to consume engaging content, they know the rules well enough that they can produce it, too.

-UX design should resonate with the user, and therefore we must understand our user.
-Observation helps us understand the world of our users in great detail, and provides clues for empathy, which helps us understand the inner workings of our users in great detail.
-Without this information, resonating UX design really is ‘hit-or-miss’ – and a ‘miss’ is by far the most common result.
+UX design should resonate with the user, and therefore, we must understand our user.
+Observation helps us understand the world of our users in great detail, and provides clues for empathy, which helps us understand the inner world of our users in great detail.
+Without this information, creating a resonating UX design truly is ‘hit-or-miss’ – and a ‘miss’ is by far the most common result.

 Yes, you love your project.
-But explaining your own thought process to your user for the 100th time trying to persuade them to see it from your perspective is definitely not going to make it better.
+Yet, explaining your own thought process to your user for the 100th time while trying to persuade them to see it from your perspective is definitely not going to improve your project.
 Put your ego aside and use your energy to improve your project, not defend it.
 Knowing when to put the user above yourself is an essential skill in a good design process.

 See you in the next post!